 - 4 Bunches of Watercress (stalks trimmed, approx 400g in total)

 - Salt & Pepper (to taste)

 - 150ml Single Cream

 - Sprig of Watercress to serve/ swirl of cream

 - Melt the butter in a large pan and gently fry onion and garlic until soft but not browned.
 Stir in flour and cook for a minute and then remove from the heat and gradually add the stock, stirring until well blended.
 Return to the heat and bring to the boil stirring all the time.

 - Add the milk, watercress, nutmeg, salt, pepper and lemon juice.
 Stirring and bring to the boil, reduce heat and simmer gently for 5 minutes.

-- Purée the mixture in a blender and then return to the pan and heat gently (but do not boil) and then add the cream.
+- Purée the mixture with a stick blender and then return to the pan and heat gently (but do not boil) and then add the cream.
 Serve piping hot.

 - Category: Soup, Savoury